CHOP Urgent Care Video Visits for Kids

 Who is eligible for Urgent Care video visits with a CHOP provider?

-At this time, CHOP Urgent Care video visits are available for any child, adolescent or teen up to the age of 21 who live in Pennsylvania, New Jersey and New York.
-Your child does not need to be a current CHOP patient to have a video visit with CHOP Urgent Care.
+At this time, CHOP Urgent Care video visits are available for any child, adolescent or teen up to the age of 21 who live in Pennsylvania and New Jersey.

 Can I still come for an in-person visit to a CHOP Urgent Care location?